rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 ### Building Standalone Executables

-This repo produce a `rabbitmqctl` executable which can be used as different tools by copying or symlinking it with different names.
+This repo produces a `rabbitmqctl` executable which can be used as different tools by copying or symlinking it with different names.

 Currently `rabbitmq-plugins` and `rabbitmq-diagnostics` tools are supported.